CopernicaMarketingSoftware/Documentation/SMTPeter/dmarc-deployment.md

 or whether it was faked: DMARC.
 DMARC was invented to solve some shortcomings of DKIM and SPF.

-To understand this, one must realize that new features in email are alway _optional_.
+To understand DMARC, one must realize that new features in email are alway _optional_.
 Email has been around for ages, and new technologies may not break existing email software.
 This means that even though DKIM and SPF were invented to make email more secure, it still is perfectly legal to